 “The morality and character of the players is what one would hope all student-athletes today would be,” he said.
 “Many are at W&M, but not the major schools.
 This team is an example of what we need in college football (and all sports) today and I challenge all college and university presidents and chancellors to take control and bring reality back to the game.
 Sports exist because of the institution, not the other way around.

 “The players graduated.
 They were all successful.
 They all had part-time jobs.
 There were no weight rooms, fitness trainers, nutritionists or other specialists.
 Compare that with many of the players in BCS football today.”

-“This is one small way of giving back,” said Henry, who several years ago established an endowment in the Office of Sports Information.
+Several years ago, Henry established an endowment in the Office of Sports Information.
 “I owe so much to William & Mary.
 My liberal arts education prepared me to succeed in my professional career in many diverse areas – public relations, sports, the TV-film-entertainment industry, association management, housing and real estate, higher education, marketing.

 “I worked in sports information as an assistant when I came to William & Mary, and when Jack Freeman gave me a $10 a month raise to be the sports information director in January '53, it jump started my career.”